-the infant trust is a UK based charity aiming to break the cycle of violence and abuse against small children in South Africa.
+the infant trust is a UK based charity that helps to break the cycle of violence and abuse against small children in South Africa.

-We have helped fund another four very proud community workers to achieve a life-long ambition to become qualified Social Auxiliary Workers [SAW].
+Another four very proud community workers have, with our help, achieved a life-long ambition to become qualified Social Auxiliary Workers [SAW].
 That now is over 50 people we have funded through this life-changing course.

 The Social Auxiliary Workers are crucial in helping children and their families rebuild their lives after severe trauma, we are really proud of them and their work and are really proud to be part of ensuring they have enhanced skills and a qualification that will give each individual a confident and secure future.

-Just once in a while, amongst all the amazing work that is done to help children in South Africa, we come across a shining star.
-One such is Wilhelmina who, despite the most terrible childhood [or because of it …] she determined to setup a refuge for abandoned children.
+Wilhelmina who, despite the most terrible childhood [or because of it] was determined to setup a refuge for abandoned children.
 Last year she had some terrible news as they had to vacate the home they had been living in for many years.
-With tremendous resilience she found a new home and with the help of our friends at Imisebeyelanga Wilhelmina now cares for many children and struggles day in and day out for food and water and power and clothing.
+With tremendous resilience she found a new home and with the help of our friends at Imisebeyelanga and others.
+Wilhelmina cares for many children and struggles day in and day out for food and water and power and clothing.
 Some of our terrific supporters packed up boxes of presents for each child and you can read the story here.

-We have been encouraging, supporting and helping to develop these types of programmes for eight years as they are immensely successful in turning around the lives of very disaffected boys.

-These are street boys most of whom have the most terrible histories – they have always suffered abuse themselves and, with little family input, have found themselves excluded from school, in gangs, toting guns, abusing and terrorising others; these are violent boys who, without help, will turn on others and end up either in prison or dead.
-The programmes are based around football and learning life skills gradually re-learning how to live as valued members of their society.
+These are street boys with the most terrible histories having suffered abuse, no male parenting, exclusion from school and gang violence, then ending up terrorising others and toting guns and knives; these are violent boys who, without help will end up either in prison or dead.
+The programmes we support are based around football and learning life skills gradually re-learning how to live as valued members of their society.